Kevin M. Kruse: Accusations of plagiarism

 In June 2022, Phillip W. Magness (of the American Institute for Economic Research) in Reason accused Kruse of plagiarism in his 2000 doctoral dissertation, his 2005 book White Flight, and other works.
 In The Daily Princetonian: "Kruse expressed 'surprise' at the allegations and attributed the lack of citations in one instance to an inadvertent oversight."
 The Daily Princetonian and The Chronicle of Higher Education, which discussed the story, both noted past animosity between Magness and Kruse on politically fraught academic matters.
+A review of the allegations by the Chronicle stated that "what Kruse did in those instances is, by almost any definition, plagiarism" and noted that it "is certainly plagiarism under Princeton's guidelines, which specifically say that sloppiness is not an acceptable excuse."

-In October 2022, both Cornell, where he wrote his dissertation, and Princeton, where he is employed, ultimately determined that these were "citation errors" and did not rise to the level of intentional plagiarism.
-Cornell found no intent of plagiarism and took no further action in the matter; Princeton's Dean of Faculty wrote that Kruse's citations could have been formatted better, but that the mistakes were "honest" and "the result of careless cutting and pasting" with "no attempt to conceal an intellectual debt."
-Kruse's primary accuser Magness "responded to the decision with indignation," according to conservative publisher National Review, and he posted fresh accusations of plagiarism in other works by Kruse on Twitter.
+In October 2022, Kruse stated on his Twitter account that both Cornell, where he wrote his dissertation, and Princeton, where he is employed, ultimately determined that these were "citation errors" and did not rise to the level of intentional plagiarism.
+Magness then posted fresh accusations of plagiarism in other works by Kruse on Twitter.
+According to Kruse's statements on Twitter, Cornell found no intent of plagiarism and took no further action in the matter.
+Kruse also tweeted a statement from Princeton's Dean of Faculty stating that Kruse's citations could have been formatted better, but that the mistakes were "honest" and "the result of careless cutting and pasting" with "no attempt to conceal an intellectual debt."
+In The Atlantic, academic Tyler Austin Harper expressed skepticism of Princeton's conclusion, writing "“careless cutting and pasting” seems to be a pretty good working definition of plagiarism."

 Personal life

-Kruse self-identifies as a liberal, though he has stated that he is "too amenable to compromise and coalition-building to be an avatar of the far left".
+Kruse identifies as a liberal, though he has claimed that he is "too amenable to compromise and coalition-building to be an avatar of the far left".
 Kruse and his wife have two children.
 He is a fan of the Kansas City Chiefs.